FraunhoferIVV/fastiot/docs/source/tutorials/part_3_config_management/04_dependency_management.rst

 Fixed dependencies for builds
 -----------------------------

-Use the command ``fiot extras set-requirements`` to create a :file:`requirements.txt` with fixed requirements matching the current setup at the time run.
+Use the command :command:`fiot extras set-requirements` to create a :file:`requirements.txt` with fixed requirements matching the current setup at the time run.
 If you have specified additional requirements separate files will be created in the directory :file:`requirements`.
 Already fixed versions will not be changed.
 You may consult the pip-tools homepage at https://github.com/jazzband/pip-tools/ to get further information on the pip-compile command.

-To upgrade to the latest packages use the command ``fiot extras set-requirements --update-requirements``.
+To upgrade to the latest packages use the command :command:`fiot extras set-requirements --update-requirements`.
 This will check if there are any updated versions of packages matching your requirements specified in :file:`pyproject.toml`.
 Don’t forget to test your code afterwards and add the changed files to git!